avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

         #second --> [*]
 ```

-I have data on: LEZ, Pollution, Employment, "productivity", deaths,  GDP
+I have data on: LEZ, Pollution, Employment, "productivity", hours worked, deaths, GDP

+_:exclamation: Note to review: do hours worked are contract-hours worked or real hours worked?_

 ### 1. Estimate the overall effects of LEZ in economic outputs with a Synthetic Control Method: